Automotive industry in Mexico: Missing makers

-Few are the mainstream makers that have not official representation in Mexico but all of their models can be imported through exotic car dealers located mostly in Mexico City, Puebla, Veracruz, Mérida, Monterrey and Guadalajara.
+Few are the mainstream makers that have not official representation in Mexico but all of their models can be imported through exotic car dealers located mostly in Mexico City, the city of Puebla, the city of Veracruz, Mérida, Yucatán, Monterrey, Nuevo León and Guadalajara, Jalisco.

 Citroën

-Some people have begun to import C4 models to Mexican streets.
-There is a small unofficial importer in the Interlomas section in Mexico State just bordering Mexico City.
-The French maker has not made an official announcement or pointed out plans for entering the Mexican market in the near future, and remains one of the few countries in the world (along with the United States and Canada) where Citroën cars are not available.
+Some people have begun to import some C4 models to Mexican streets.
+There is a small unofficial importer in the Interlomas section in the State of Mexico, just bordering Mexico City.
+So far, the French maker has not made an official announcement or pointed out plans for entering the Mexican market in the near future, and remains one of the few countries in the world (along with the United States and Canada) where Citroën cars are not currently available.

 Lancia

-Lancia models were presented at the 2003 Mexican Autoshow, though dealerships have not yet opened in the country.
-The next generation Delta however and Lancia's opening for new Latin American markets gives a wide possibility the maker will be selling by 2009.
+Some Lancia models were imported to Mexico in the early 2000s and presented at the 2003 Mexican Autoshow, though dealerships have not yet opened in the country.
+The next generation Delta, however, and Lancia's opening for new Latin American markets has given a wide possibility the maker would be selling starting in 2009.

-Lexus
+Lexus (no longer missing)

-After many false rumours in more than one decade, an official entry programmed for the final quarter of 2021, in September 2021, with vehicles of the 2022 model year.
-The reason for this is to allow Lexus apply a marketing strategy and have time to make necessary adjustments to suspension and motor to all of its vehicles, to offer characteristic comfort of the brand in Mexico.
-The confirmed models for Mexico are the Lexus LS500h (hybrid), along with the ES, RX, LX, and UX, all of these models will be additionally offered in hybrid versions, as Lexus will find the most "green" lineup in the luxury segment in Mexico to offer all of its models with a hybrid variant.
-Once the brand arrives to Mexico, five agencies in Mexico City, Guadalajara, and Monterrey will be opened, and the agencies will focus on creating a purchase experience to all of their clients.
-However, the sport F range of cars is not confirmed, but there will be plans to launch it.
-Finally, in late 2021, a factory plant will begin to operate in Guanajuato, where the Toyota Tacoma is built.
-In addition, the Lexus brand will be an independent division which will get help from Toyota de Mexico, and additional help from TMNA and Lexus USA (its home market).
+After many false rumors on entering the Mexican market for more than one decade, an official entry was finally programmed for the final quarter of 2021, in September 2021, with vehicles of the 2022 model year.
+The reason for this was to allow Lexus apply a marketing strategy and have time to make necessary adjustments to suspension and motor to all of its vehicles, to offer characteristic comfort of the brand in Mexico.
+The models that are currently sold in Mexico are the Lexus LS500h (hybrid), along with the ES, RX, LX, and UX, all of these models are additionally offered in hybrid versions, as Lexus has found the most "green" lineup in the luxury segment in Mexico to offer all of its models with a hybrid variant.
+Once the brand arrived to Mexico, five agencies in Mexico City, Guadalajara, Jalisco, and Monterrey, Nuevo León have opened their doors, and the agencies are currently focusing on creating a purchase experience to all of their clients.
+However, the sport F range of cars is not yet confirmed, neither are there currently plans to launch it.
+Finally, as of late 2021, a new factory has begun operations in the city of Guanajuato, where the Toyota Tacoma is built.
+In addition, the Lexus brand is an independent division which gets help from Toyota de México, and additional help from TMNA and Lexus USA (its home market).